WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-06-configure-dependency-injection-for-net-5-console-applications.md

 ## Conclusion

 Dependency injection helps developers to write more testable and overall better applications. .NET 5 and .NET Core do not come with DI pre-configured but as you have seen in this post, it is very easy to configure it.
 All you have to do is to install the Microsoft.Extensions.Hosting NuGet package and add a couple lines of code.

+[In my next post](/unit-testing-net-5-console-applications), I will add unit tests and how you how to configure the dependency injection in the test project.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/ConsoleDependencyInjection" target="_blank" rel="noopener noreferrer">Github</a>.